hawkinsw/CPPTimes/OOPIntro.md

 ## The Difference Between a Class and a Struct

-We hinted above that there is a second way to declare implementation of ADTs in C++.
+We hinted above that there is a second way to declare implementations of ADTs in C++.
 In addition to the `struct` keyword, we can use the `class` keyword.
-In fact, it is more common to see ADTs declared with the `class` keyword than with the `struct` keyword.
-ADTs are so often defined with the `class` keyword that ADTs are commonly referred to as _classes_ in C++ (even if they are declared with the `struct` keyword -- I know, it's confusing!).
+In fact, it is more common to see ADT implementations declared with the `class` keyword than with the `struct` keyword.
+ADTs are so often implemented with the `class` keyword that ADT implementations are commonly referred to as _classes_ in C++ (even if they are declared with the `struct` keyword -- I know, it's confusing!).

-There is only one small difference between a class declared with the `class` keyword and a class declared with a `struct` keyword: By default, all the member variables and the member functions in an ADT declared with `struct` have `public` accessibility and all the member variables and the member functions in an ADT declared with `class` have `private` accessibility.
-To see the implications of these defaults, let's simply copy and paste the newest version of the Date ADT declaration and change the `struct` to `class`:
+There is only one small difference between a class declared with the `class` keyword and a class declared with a `struct` keyword: By default, all the member variables and the member functions in an ADT declared with `struct` have `public` accessibility and all the member variables and the member functions in an ADT implementation whose declaration/definition begins with `class` have `private` accessibility.
+To see the implications of these defaults, let's simply copy and paste the newest version of the Date ADT implementation declaration and change the `struct` to `class`:

 ```C++
 class Date {